seanmnoleary/rave-pipelines/README.md

 ## How to contribute

+This repository forbids directly push.
+All changes must be made via pull-requests.
 Please fork this project and edit on your own before creating pull-requests.
-Join our [slack channel](mailto:slack@rave.wiki) to request for supports.
+"At" our team members or join our [slack channel](mailto:slack@rave.wiki) to request for supports.

 ## Selected Screenshots